Data-Driven Model Order Reduction of Nonlinear Systems with Noisy Data: Problem Formulation

-We refer to $\CT$ as a system with a (partially) unknown model, given that its matrices $A$ and $B$ are fully unknown, while the dictionary $\mathcal{D}(x)$ is available—a scenario that closely aligns with many applications.
+which will serve as the focus of the subsequent analysis.} We use the tuple $\CT = (X, U, X, A, \mathcal{D}, B, \I_n)$ to denote the reformulated ct-NCS in~\eqref{eq: ct-NCS}.

-\begin{remark}[\textbf{On Assumption~\ref{assump-on-D}}]\hlabel{rem: dictionary} Assumption~\ref{assump-on-D} essentially requires the available dictionary $\mathcal{D}$ to be sufficiently \emph{extensive} to capture all possible nonlinear terms that may arise in the system’s dynamics, even at the expense of including superfluous terms.
-This assumption is not overly restrictive, as in many practical applications (\emph{e.g.,} electrical and mechanical engineering systems), the necessary information about the system's dynamics can often be derived from first principles, aligning with the basis functions in $\mathcal{D}$.
-Nevertheless, the system parameters might not be available, mirroring the matrices $A$ and $B$, which are assumed to be fully unknown in our work~\cite{samari2025data}. \end{remark}
+We refer to $\CT$ as a system with a (partially) unknown model, given that its matrices $A$ and $B$ are unknown, while the dictionary $\mathcal{D}(x)$ is available, a scenario that closely aligns with many applications.

-\begin{remark}[\textbf{On the Input-Affine Structure of~\eqref{eq: ct-NCS}}]\hlabel{rem: affine structure} It is worth noting that constructing ROMs and SFs for general nonlinear systems, \emph{i.e.,} $\dot{x} = f(x, u)$, or systems with the dynamics of $\dot{x} = f(x) + B(x)u$, is highly challenging, even in the model-based literature.
-More precisely, in such situations, it is very challenging to separate the contributions of linear and nonlinear terms—which our framework relies on—from the data-based closed-loop representation of the system (cf., Lemma~\ref{lemma: ct_data_closed} and~\eqref{eq: tmp2_proof}).
-Handling such cases would require additional assumptions regarding the availability of dictionaries for input-affine nonlinearities $B(x)$, which we leave for future investigation. \end{remark}
+\begin{remark}[\textbf{On Assumption~\ref{assump-on-D}}] \phantomsection Assumption~\ref{assump-on-D} requires that the available dictionary $\mathcal{D}$ be sufficiently \emph{extensive} to capture all possible nonlinear terms that may arise in the system's dynamics, even at the expense of including superfluous terms.
+This assumption is not overly restrictive, as in many practical applications (\emph{e.g.}, electrical and mechanical engineering systems), the necessary information about the system's dynamics can often be derived from first principles, aligning with the basis functions in $\mathcal{D}$.
+The system parameters $A$ and $B$, however, may not be available. \BS{Nevertheless, in Section~\ref{subsec:incomplete_dic}, we relax Assumption~\ref{assump-on-D} by allowing some system nonlinearities to be neglected, and thus not included in the dictionary defined in~\eqref{Dictionary}.} \end{remark}